zachesposito/zachesposito.github.io/_posts/2019-05-08-publishing-internal-data-to-cloud-part-2.markdown

 ## 4. Import order data into a database when a new file is uploaded
 ### Make a new Lambda function
+In the Lambda service in the AWS console choose **Create function**:
+* Author from scratch
+* **Function name** - choose `order-import-function`
+* **Runtime** - Node.js 10.x
+* **Permissions > Execution role** - choose **Create new role from AWS policy templates**, give the role a name, and then choose at least the **Amazon S3 object read-only permissions** template (my real function had additional permissions related to VPC access but I'm omitting the setup that for brevity)

 ### Trigger on SNS
+Once the function is created, then on the function configuration screen you can choose SNS as a trigger from the list on the left.
+On the **Configure triggers** card enter the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the SNS topic created in [part 1][part-1-post].

 ### Write Lambda
-Here's the Node.js Lambda that reads in the order JSON from S3 and inserts it into a SQL Server database:
+Here's the Node.js Lambda function that reads in the order JSON from S3 and inserts it into a SQL Server database:
 {% highlight javascript %}
 const AWS = require('aws-sdk');
 const sql = require('mssql');